yRezaei/type_conversion/README.md

 The purpose of this project is to provide boost:lexical_cast like functionality, using C++ standard functions such as std::stoi, stof, stoul, std::to_string, etc.

 # Requirment
+* GTest required for testing
-* Boost::format is required for test case
+* Boost::format is required for profiling
 * Optionally you could install conan to get boost libs or simply provide the include path to boost::lexical_cast.hpp
 * To install conan package manager simply install it by
 ```